Azure-Samples/ms-identity-netcore-winui/README.md

   Start running the sample by pressing `WinUIMSALApp (Package)` button on Visual Studio menu bar.

   No information is displayed because you're not logged in.

+  Two options are provided to you , you can either use the regular sign-in or use the Windows 10 WAM broker to sign-in the user instead.

   Click `Sign-In and Call Microsoft Graph API` button.

   The UI similar to Web Browser will be displayed and give you a chance to select a user and login.
 You might be asked to consent to access your data on Graph API.